-Throughout this piece, I’ll use CEO, COO, CMO, and CFO to illustrate which hat and domain is at play.
-Bigger businesses may have people dedicated to these positions, but, if you’re in a microbusiness, you should read this it as you with a different hat on.
+Throughout this piece, I’ll use CEO, COO, CMO, and CFO to illustrate which hat or domain is at play.
+Bigger businesses may have people dedicated to these positions, but if you’re in a microbusiness, you should read this as you with a different hat on.

 Let’s handle each dimension in turn.

 Whom does your business serve?
 What are its core competencies and how will you leverage them?
 What are your business’s goals for the year?
 What is your business’s vision and mission?
 What offers are you going to develop this year?
 How are you going to position, differentiate, and develop your brand?

 Questions like these all fall within the dimensions of strategy.
 It serves as the foundation and hub for all of the other dimensions, and having a weak strategy core often causes many businesses to put the cart before the horse.